+'''

 cpdf in.pdf -o out.pdf

+'''

 When describing the general form of a command, rather than a particular example, square brackets [] are used to enclose optional parts, and angled braces <> to enclose general descriptions which may be substituted for particular instances.
-For example, cpdf <operation> in.pdf [<range>] -o out.pdf describes a command line which requires an operation and, optionally, a range.
+For example, describes a command line which requires an operation and, optionally, a range.
 An exception is that we use in.pdf and out.pdf instead of <input file> and <output file> to reduce verbosity.
 Under Microsoft Windows, type cpdf.exe instead of cpdf.